kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

    * Indicator management: Adding indicators to the dashboard.
    * Forms: used to manually capture indicator data by filling in forms.
-   * Ingestors: Used to manually import data by uploading.
+   * Ingestor: Used to manually import data by uploading.
    * Harvesters: Automatic agents that fetch data and add it to indicators on a regular basis.

 ![Ingestor Types](../assets/screenshots/ingestor-types.png)